 The risk of developing cirrhosis is increased by coexisting hepatitis C virus infection

-Pathogenesis Alcoholic Liver Disease
+Pathogenesis of Alcoholic Liver Disease

 The mechanism whereby alcohol produces different liver lesion is poorly understood.
 Fatty change may be due to increased production and decreased use of fatty acids in the liver cells